Holeey/alx-system_engineering-devops/0x02-shell_redirections/README.md

-13-unique script takes a list of words as input and prints only words that appear exactly once 14-findthatword script Display lines containing the pattern “root” from the file /etc/passwd 15-countthatword script Displays the number of lines that contain the pattern “bin” in given file
+13-unique script takes a list of words as input and prints only words that appear exactly once 14-findthatword script Display lines containing the pattern “root” from the file /etc/passwd 15-countthatword script Displays the number of lines that contain the pattern “bin” in given file 16-whatsnext script Display lines containing the pattern “root” and 3 lines after them in the file